ArtifexSoftware/MuPDF.NET/docs/document.rst

           - **page** (int) is the target page number **(attention: 1-based)**.
 Must be in valid range if positive.
 Set it to -1 if there is no target, or the target is external.

           - **dest** (optional) is a dictionary or a number.
 If a number, it will be interpreted as the desired height (in points) this entry should point to on the page.
-Use a dictionary (like the one given as output by `GetToc(False)`) for a detailed control of the bookmark's properties, see :meth:`Document.GetToc` for a description.
+Use a dictionary (like the one given as output by `GetToc(false)`) for a detailed control of the bookmark's properties, see :meth:`Document.GetToc` for a description.

     :arg int collapse: controls the hierarchy level beyond which outline entries should initially show up collapsed.
 The default 1 will hence only display level 1, higher levels must be unfolded using the PDF viewer.
 To unfold everything, specify either a large integer, 0 or None.